3mdeb/openpower-coreboot-docs/devnotes/porting.md

 ```

 The layout of the HBBL can be found in `src/bootloader.ld`.
 The assembly that
 starts the HBBL is located in `src/bootloader/bl_start.S`.
-IT sets up some
+It sets up some
-reigsters, exception vectors and jumps to bootloader main in
+registers, exception vectors and jumps to bootloader main in
 `src/bootloader/bootloader.C`.

-### HBBL reponsibility
+### HBBL responsibility

 HBBL sets up the exception vectors and parses the information passed from SBE.
 It additionally loads the Hostboot Base (HBB) into cache.
 Initially the HBB